kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 ### Prerequisites

-You must use CSI-enabled StorageClass to create a PVC, otherwise it won't be backed up.
+You must use CSI-enabled StorageClass to create a PVC; otherwise it isn't be backed up.

-As an example, assume you have the `pvc-to-backup` PersistentVolumeClaim, which you have created using a CSI-enabled StorageClass.
+As an example, assume you have the `pvc-to-backup` PersistentVolumeClaim, which you've created using a CSI-enabled StorageClass.

 ### Steps